beykyle/osiris/README.md

 ==============
 Optical model Scattering & Reaction Software

 A fast, modern nuclear reaction code with a `python` interface using [xtensor-python](https://github.com/xtensor-stack/xtensor-python), built for uncertainty quantificaiton and model order reduction of parametric nucleon-nuclear interactions.
+Contains two main components; a `c++` library `osiris_lib` containing the core solvers and physics functionality, and a `python` front end; `osiris`.

 Python Installation
 ------------